LEADING OFF: Baseball gets 1st 9-inning twinbills since 2019

 Although wins by starting pitchers get less attention than they used to, Fried’s record from 2019-21 was an eye-popping 38-13.
 He’s 40-20 in his career with a 3.40 ERA.

-Braves outfielder Ronald Acuña Jr. is scheduled to start an injury rehabilitation assignment with Triple-A Gwinnett at Jacksonville.
-It will be his first game since July 10, when he tore his right ACL during a game at Miami.
+Braves outfielder Ronald Acuna Jr. is scheduled to start an injury rehabilitation assignment with Triple-A Gwinnett at Jacksonville.
+It will be his first game since July 10, when he tore his right ACL against Miami.